Flora Toth, 24 years, Traveler, Hungary – Interviewed by Joseph Colin

 Which countries have you traveled to other than Japan?

 When I was in university, I took a year’s break and went to Indonesia on a scholarship for six months.
 Then I went to Australia for two months.
 I was doing online work during that period and also visiting a friend.
-Then I went to Thailand for a month and a half where I was volunteering in a hostel and travelling.
-Many people might think how I have the money to do this…
+Then I went to Thailand for a month and a half where I was volunteering in a hostel and traveling.
+Many people might think of how I have the money to do this…

 I was about to ask you that…

 The thing is I really don’t have as much money as you think I have.
 If you really want something, you will find a way.
 See, I went to Indonesia and Japan on a scholarship.
 In Australia, I was managing from the little money I got from my online work.
 It was really a small amount, but I managed.
 I used to go from place to place hitchhiking.
 I found volunteering work in the countries I went to.
-Volunteering work means you work with an organization and in exchange you get free food and accommodation.
-It can be farming, or taking care of children, animals, rescuing animals…it can mean anything.
+Volunteering work means you work with an organization and in exchange, you get free food and accommodation.
+It can be farming or taking care of children, animals, rescuing animals…it can mean anything.

 “I wasn’t willing to accept the fact that travel has to be expensive”

 How did you find out about the volunteering options?

 I was really determined to travel the cheapest way possible because I wasn’t willing to accept the fact that travel has to be expensive.
 I also had this misconception before.
 When I used to see people travel a lot, I used to wonder how the hell did people have so much money to travel.
 Most of us work the entire year and go for a holiday for a few days in a year, and of course, during the holidays we want to make the best out of it.
 So we stay and eat in the fanciest hotels we can afford, and spend a lot of money on these things.